-The lowest-cost clean energy projects in our analysis were PV projects in ERCOT, while the most costeffective projects for carbon abatement were PV projects in southern SPP.
-An annual energy matching and carbon matching strategy allows customers to procure energy from these projects regardless of load location.
+The lowest-cost clean energy projects in our analysis were PV projects in ERCOT, while the most costeffective projects for carbon abatement were PV projects in southern SPP (see Figure ES-2).
+The annual energy matching and carbon matching strategies allow customers to procure energy from these projects regardless of load location.

 However, customers choosing the local annual energy matching and the hourly energy matching strategy cannot access these most efficient projects unless their load is in ERCOT and SPP.
-For example, under the local energy matching strategy, a customer in CAISO can only procure energy from PV projects in CAISO - which cost significantly more than those in ERCOT, and are much less effective at displacing carbon than those in SPP.
+For example, under the local energy matching strategy, a customer in CAISO can only procure energy from PV projects in CAISO, which cost significantly more than those in ERCOT and are much less effective at displacing carbon than those in SPP.